 (M) Completed Medical Director Information Form.

-(N) Treatment and Transport Protocols and policies addressing the care to be provided to adult, pediatric, and neonatal patients, must be approved and signed by the medical director.
+(N) Treatment and Transport Protocols and policies addressing the care to be provided to adult, pediatric, and neonatal patients, and as stated in Texas Health and Safety Code, §773.112(d) must be approved and signed by the medical director.

 (O) A list of equipment as required on the EMS Provider initial and renewal application, with identifiable or legible serial numbers, supplies and medications; approved and signed by the medical director.